mskilab-org/Flow/README.md

    To check if the task config parses run:

        Task('~/FlowExample/tasks/dummy.task')

    If this is breaking (sometimes copy / pasting from browser will mess up whitespaces) just copy a correctly formatted version of the .task file which is distributed with the package and try again.

-   system(paste('cp', system.file('extdata', 'dummy.task', package =
+       system(paste('cp', system.file('extdata', 'dummy.task', package = 'Flow'), '~/FlowExample/tasks/dummy.task'))
-   'Flow'), '~/FlowExample/tasks/dummy.task'))

-   (milestone: we've finished making a task!)
+   **(milestone: we've finished making a task!)**

-   The above stuff (writing modules, configuring tasks) is something we only need to do once or maybe a few times once a module is relatively stable.
+   The above procedure (i.e. writing modules, configuring tasks) is something we only need to do once or maybe a few times once a module is relatively stable.
 The stuff that follows we will doing over-and-over again by applying many tasks to many datasets.
 Back to work:

-   Now that we have a .task file, we combine it with the entities table to create an Job object.
-Again, entities is a data.table and the only requirements are that it is (1) it is keyed by a unique entity id and (2) it contains all annotation columns that the task is expecting as its entity-specific inputs.
+   Now that we have a  `.task` file, we combine it with the entities table to create an `Job` object.
+Again, `entities` is a `data.table` and the only requirements are that it is (1) it is keyed by a unique entity id and (2) it contains all annotation columns that the task is expecting as its entity-specific inputs.
 Now, we're ready to set up jobs for this task x entities combination.

        > jobs = Job('~/FlowExample/tasks/dummy.task', entities)

            Noting time stamps of inputs
            for tumor_bam (113 paths)
            [1] "tumor_bam"
            for normal_bam (113 paths)
            [1] "normal_bam"

-   making output directories under /nethome/mimielinski/FlowExample/Flow/dummy
+           making output directories under
+           /nethome/mimielinski/FlowExample/Flow/dummy
            initializing output annotations
            Dumping out 113 Job.rds files to subdirectories of /nethome/mimielinski/FlowExample/Flow
            Caching object to /nethome/mimielinski/FlowExample/Flow/dummy.rds
            Caching object to /nethome/mimielinski/FlowExample/Flow/dummy.rds

            not ready
            113
            Warning message:
            In .local(.Object, ...) :
            missing annotations resulting causing 113 jobs to be not ready.
            Breakdown of detailed statuses (with # entities with each specific status):
            tumor_bam,normal_bam,panel_of_normals,variant_mask not ready(113)

-   We've combined the .task config with the entities data.table.
-The output 'jobs' is an Job object.
+   We've combined the `.task` config with the entities data.table.
+The output 'jobs' is an `Job` object.

        > jobs

-    Job on 113 entities (LUAD-CIP-LU-A08-43-T...) with rootdir /nethome/mimielinski/FlowExample/Flow from task dummy using module dummymodule version
+           Job on 113 entities (LUAD-CIP-LU-A08-43-T...) with rootdir /nethome/mimielinski/FlowExample/Flow from task dummy using module
+           dummymodule version
            Job status: not ready (113)

    This vectorized object keeps track of entity specific inputs and